 - 1. Assessment of the current school environment; - 2.
 Review of the District's Wellness policy; - 3.
 Presentation of the Wellness policy to the Board for approval; - 4.
 Measurement of the implementation of the policy; and - 5.
 Recommendation for the revision of the policy, if necessary.

 Lunch

-I. Hot Lunch Program
+I. National School Breakfast and Lunch Program

-Good Samaritan School serves a hot lunch every day.
-The lunch cost is \$3.20 for Preschool - Intermediate students and \$3.70 for students in the Vocational & Transition students.
-Milk is available a la carte at a cost of \$.50 per carton.
+Good Samaritan School serves a breakfast and a lunch every day.
+Milk is available a la carte at a cost of \$.75 per carton.
 Monthly menus will be sent home.